 The risks posed by AI

-To overcome these risks, organizations must ensure that all data is anonymized and securely stored.
-They should also check that relevant consents have been secured and that all of their systems and practices comply with regulations such as the General Data Protection Regulation (GDPR), California Consumer Privacy Act (CCPA), etc. They might also want to develop their own ethical and security practices that go above and beyond the regulatory requirements.
+To overcome these risks, organizations must anonymize and securely store all data.
+They should also obtain relevant consents and ensure that their systems and practices comply with regulations such as the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
+Additionally, they can develop ethical and security practices that go beyond regulatory requirements.

 The generation of false or misleading information by AI, known as hallucinations, can pose serious risks for businesses.
 These inaccuracies can lead to poor decision-making and even regulatory consequences.
 One US law firm, for instance, was fined after relying on Generative AI to draft a court submission that turned out to have been almost entirely fictional.